inrupt/solid-react-sdk/README.md

 ### Test Infrastructure
 We believe that robust testing is essential to quality applications, and our aim is to have as complete coverage as possible.
 We use a combination of [Enzyme](https://airbnb.io/enzyme) and [Jest](https://jestjs.io), as we find that the two are quite complementary.
 Any release with new functionality, or updates to fix non-trivial bugs, will be accompanied by new or updated tests.

+## Error Handling
+Comprehensive Error Handling helps users and developers diagnose and respond to issues as they arise.
+Our goal is to have every error in the SDK captured and displayed in a friendly and informative manner, providing as much relevant information as we can.

+Our set of component libraries will own their own error messages, and bubble them up to the parent application.
+Running the application generator will provide reference examples of how component error messages can be consumed and displayed to the user across several common cases, including in-line form validation errors, UI display errors, and server-generated error codes.

 ### Design System
 Inrupt's atomic design system is a pattern library of user interface elements that can be utilized in Solid applications.
 It follows Brad Frost’s Atomic Design principles (http://atomicdesign.bradfrost.com/), and incorporates the Block, Element, Modifier Methodology (or BEM: https://en.bem.info/methodology/), for building systematic, coherent design systems.
 These patterns can be utilized as-is in their current state, or customized as needed.
 The Application Generator will automatically incorporate the design system into the code it generates.